Welcome to the resources for families page. This page was developed BY PATIENTS AND FAMILIES, FOR PATIENTS AND FAMILIES.

 - Allow your child (or yourself!) to be a part of the decision making process.
 “Would you like to try your medicine with applesauce or pudding?” can sometimes go a long way for a child who does not want to take meds.

-- Take advantage of your hospitals child life specialist, they are definitely an underused resource.
+- Take advantage of your hospital’s child life specialist.
+They are definitely an underused resource.

 - Bring Crocs or slippers